-In this article, we are going to talk about the importance of effective file management and some tips on how you can improve your file management skills.
+In this article, we are going to talk about the importance of applying effective file management techniques to improve your file organization skills.

-One of the first file management tips is to delete all unnecessary files.
+One of the first effective file management tips is to delete all unnecessary files.

-If you are create a Microsoft Office document (Word, Excel, and so on) make sure to include a version number in the title in order to keep history and avoid overriding the document.
+If you are creating a Microsoft Office document (Word, Excel, and so on) make sure to include a version number in the title in order to keep history and avoid overriding the document.

-One of the most basic file management tips is to create folders with nested folders to organize your documents, photos, and videos.
+One of the most basic file management techniques is to create folders with nested folders to organize your documents, photos, and videos.